 You probably have heard the term lacquer thinner and know from the name itself that it is designed to thin out lacquer.

-But there is more to the product that the name.
+But there is more to the product than the name.

 What is Lacquer Thinner?
-It is a combination of solvents that can dissolve the plastics or resins that are used in modern lacquer products.
+It is a combination of solvents that can dissolve the plastics or resins used in modern lacquer products.

 As with most products that contain solvents, it is highly flammable, emits strong odors, and creates fumes that are harmful is breathed in.

-The primary purpose of lacquer thinner is to think paints that are made with lacquer.
+The primary purpose of lacquer thinner is to thin paints that are made with lacquer or are lacquer-based.